BMW 5 Series (G30): 530e iPerformance

 The 530e iPerformance is a plug-in hybrid variant of the 5 Series sedan.
 It uses a 135 kW turbocharged 2.0-litre inline-four engine, in conjunction with a 83 kW electric motor, to return a combined output of 185 kW and 420 Nm or 218kW (292 hp) and 420 Nm for the LCI model.
 At launch, the 530e had a claimed all-electric range of 50 km under the New European Driving Cycle.
 The US EPA estimated all-electric range was 16 mi.
 The electric motor was powered by a 9.2 kWh lithium-ion battery beneath the rear seats.

 With the 530e, BMW also began an experimental wireless charging program.
 Testing was originally limited to Germany, but expanded other markets such as California.
 The system uses a 3.2 kW wireless charging pad that the car could drive over to charge the lithium-ion battery pack.

 For the 2020 model year, BMW increased the lithium-ion battery capacity by about 30% to 12.0 kWh with 10.8 kWh usable.
 With the increase in battery size, the EPA estimated all-electric range increased to 21 miles for the rear-wheel drive version and 19 miles for the xDrive version.

 The 530e iPerformance is offered in both rear-wheel drive and all-wheel drive (xDrive) variants.
 Preordered 530e LCI models come without the hybrid blue inserts for the BMW logos and edrive badges on the sides, making them a rare spec.

 545e xDrive

 In December 2020, for the 2021 model year, BMW released the 545e xDrive, a more powerful plug-in variant.
 As opposed to the turbocharged inline-four engine in the 530e, the 545e xDrive uses a more powerful turbocharged inline-six engine paired with an electric motor.
 Total power output is 290 kW / 394 hp and it accelerates from 0 to 100 km/h in 4.6 seconds.
 Like the 530e, it uses a 12.0 kWh lithium-ion battery pack.
 Preordered 545e models come without the hybrid blue inserts for the BMW logos and edrive badges on the sides, making them a rare spec.

+A special edition of the 545e xDrive was released to celebrate the launch of the G30 LCI.
+It was called "M Sport Edition" and was limited to 1000 units globally.
+It introduced Tanzanite Blue to the model and featured exclusive wheels (1001M) and M Sport Seats as standard on top of the regular M Sport Package.